eyadproff/bw/.github/ISSUE_TEMPLATE/new-feature-request.md

 ---
 name: New feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project or submit a feature requested by the business owner
 title: ''
 labels: new feature
 assignees: ''